 One of the biggest problems is that people seem to think that happiness should be the ultimate goal in life, when in fact, it’s not.
 The end goal in life depends from person to person, but happiness shouldn’t be seen as a “goal” because it’s far too simplistic and is something that you can gain whether or not you aim specifically for it.
 For instance, if you aim to find meaning in life, then you can gain pleasure from reaching goals such as finding a new job, learning a new skill or being creative.

 If you want to be happy in the long term, then you need to make difficult decisions.
-Most of our happiness comes from the relationships around us and our work life.
-If those are not safe, it may be that you need to seek help of a law firm like The Vendt Law Firm, or it could mean leaving your job for something that is more closely related to your passions.
+This can include seeking a divorce from a problematic relationship with the help of a law firm like The Vendt Law Firm, or it could mean leaving your job for something that is more closely related to your passions.
 Either way, it’s important that you think about the future instead of just making immediate decisions that have a positive effect on your life.